-4 Questions to Ask Your Therapist About Phobias and Fears
+4 Questions to Ask Your Phobia Therapist

 Table of Contents:

 Phobia and fears are related but different in their normality of the fear.
 Fear is an emotion that we feel naturally to protect us from harm when we are faced with real and imminent danger.
 An excessive level of fear or anxiety that is out of proportion with the actual level of danger that an object or situation presents is called a phobia.
-Phobias are an abnormal reaction of fear or anxiety that can cause avoidance behavior when the individual is exposed to the object or situation at the center of their phobia.
+Phobias are abnormal reactions of fear or anxiety that can cause avoidance behavior when the individual is exposed to the object or situation at the center of their phobia.
 Fears are a natural part of our human nature and are shared across all species as a means to protect themselves from danger to life and limb.
 It allows us to anticipate danger to be able to react to it accordingly and ultimately protect ourselves from harm.
-Phobias on the other hand are an anxiety disorder that is excessive and not in line with the actual danger, if there is any, of the object at the center of the phobia.
+Phobias on the other hand are anxiety disorder that is excessive and not in line with the actual danger, if there is any, of the object at the center of the phobia.

 While your treatment will depend on a number of different factors, there are some things that everyone can do in order to work toward relief of their anxiety symptoms.
 Often, removing yourself from certain situations in order to avoid undue stress or other triggers can significantly reduce symptoms on a daily basis.
 By working with an experienced therapist and psychiatrist, you can ensure you learn appropriate coping strategies and effective techniques to manage your anxiety symptoms.
 Some patients may also benefit from prescription medications that are either taken daily or when a person expects to encounter stressful and anxiety-inducing situations.
 At Success Health System, our compassionate healthcare providers will help you understand the breadth of treatment options available and design a treatment protocol that will improve your quality of life.